Maximize the value of innovation

 Revenue Sharing Agreement with Johnson & Johnson

-Idorsia Pharmaceuticals Ltd, J&J and Actelion Pharmaceuticals Ltd have entered into the Revenue Sharing Agreement in respect of ponesimod and cadazolid.
-Under the terms of the Revenue Sharing Agreement, Idorsia Pharmaceuticals Ltd is entitled to receive quarterly payments of 8% of the aggregate net sales of ponesimod and cadazolid products from Actelion Pharmaceuticals Ltd.
+Idorsia Pharmaceuticals Ltd, J&J and Actelion Pharmaceuticals Ltd have entered into the Revenue Sharing Agreement in respect to ponesimod.
+Under the terms of the Revenue Sharing Agreement, Idorsia Pharmaceuticals Ltd is entitled to receive quarterly payments of 8% of the net sales of ponesimod products from Actelion Pharmaceuticals Ltd.

 Collaboration Agreement with ReveraGen

 In April 2016, Actelion Pharmaceuticals Ltd signed a collaborative agreement with ReveraGen to research and co-develop vamorolone, a non-hormonal steroid modulator for the treatment of Duchenne Muscular Dystrophy (“DMD”).
 This collaborative agreement, including all rights and obligations, was transferred to Idorsia Pharmaceuticals Ltd. Consequently, Idorsia will be entitled to exercise an option to obtain the exclusive worldwide license rights on vamorolone at any time, but not later than upon receipt of the Phase 2b study results for a consideration of USD 45 million.
 If the option is exercised, ReveraGen will be entitled to receive milestone payments up to USD 120 million for the approval and commercialization in the DMD indication, and up to USD 190 million in three additional indications.
 Furthermore, Idorsia will pay increasing tiered double-digit royalties on the net sales of vamorolone and will support R&D activities up to a maximum amount of USD 1 million per annum until mid-2019, unless earlier terminated or extended.